loolishen/whatsapp-bulk-message/CPANEL_SETUP_GUIDE.md

 4. Check file permissions
 5. Verify environment variables

-Your Django app should now be live and automatically update when you push to GitHub!
+Your Django app should now be live at `https://creativeunicorn.com/repositories/whatsapp-crm/` and automatically update when you push to GitHub!

+## GoDaddy-Specific Notes

+- **File Manager**: GoDaddy's file manager may have slightly different navigation
+- **Python Apps**: Make sure your hosting plan supports Python applications
+- **Database**: GoDaddy uses MySQL databases with specific naming conventions
+- **SSL**: Enable SSL certificate through GoDaddy's SSL management
+- **Domain**: Your app will be accessible at `creativeunicorn.com/repositories/whatsapp-crm/`